LexWo/pdsnd_github/README.md

 All code changes within the bikeshare_2_solution.py file are listed below:
 1. 12-20-2018: line breaks included in code to improve readability

+2. 12-20-2018: modified display of raw data in funktion "show_data".
+                All lines are printed for each city

 ### Files used
 README.md